-GSSE messages are designed to be short, high priority and with a high level of reliability.
+Both GSSE and GOOSE messages are designed to be short, reliable, and high priority.
+GOOSE messages have additional advantages over GSSE messages due to their support of VLAN (virtual LAN) and Ethernet priority tagging functionality.
 The GSSE message structure contains space for 128 bit pairs representing digital point state information.
-The IEC 61850 specification provides 32 "DNA" bit pairs, which are status bits representing pre-defined events.
+The IEC 61850 specification provides 32 "DNA" bit pairs that represent the state of two pre-defined events and 30 user-defined events.
 All remaining bit pairs are "UserSt" bit pairs, which are status bits representing user-definable events.
 The C30 implementation provides 32 of the 96 available UserSt bit pairs.

 The IEC 61850 specification includes features that are used to cope with the loss of communication between transmitting and receiving devices.
-Each transmitting device will send a GSSE message upon a successful power-up, when the state of any included point changes, or after a specified interval (the 'default update' time) if a change-of-state has not occurred.
-The transmitting device also sends a 'hold time' which is set to three times the programmed default time, which is required by the receiving device.
+Each transmitting device will send a GSSE/GOOSE message upon a successful power-up, when the state of any included point changes, or after a specified interval (the default update time) if a change-of-state has not occurred.
+The transmitting device also sends a 'hold time' which is set greater than three times the programmed default time required by the receiving device.

 Receiving devices are constantly monitoring the communications network for messages they require, as recognized by the identification of the originating device carried in the message.
-Messages received from remote devices include the message 'hold' time for the device.
-The receiving relay sets a timer assigned to the originating device to the 'hold' time interval, and if it has not received another message from this device at time-out, the remote device is declared to be non-communicating, so it will use the programmed default state for all points from that specific remote device.
-This mechanism allows a receiving device to fail to detect a single transmission from a remote device which is sending messages at the slowest possible rate, as set by its 'default update' timer, without reverting to use of the programmed default states.
-If a message is received from a remote device before the 'hold' time expires, all points for that device are updated to the states contained in the message and the hold timer is restarted.
+Messages received from remote devices include the message time allowed to live.
+The receiving relay sets a timer assigned to the originating device to this time interval, and if it has not received another message from this device at time-out, the remote device is declared to be non-communicating, so it will use the programmed default state for all points from that specific remote device.
+If a message is received from a remote device before the time allowed to live expires, all points for that device are updated to the states contained in the message and the hold timer is restarted.
 The status of a remote device, where "Offline" indicates non-communicating, can be displayed.

-The GSSE facility provides for 32 remote inputs and 64 remote outputs.
+The remote input/output facility provides for 32 remote inputs and 64 remote outputs.